ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 Indexes in an array begin from one.
 Negative indexes are supported.
 In this case, it selects the corresponding element numbered from the end.
 For example, `arr[-1]` is the last item in the array.

-If the index falls outside of the bounds of an array, it returns some default value (0 for numbers, an empty string for strings, etc.).
+If the index falls outside of the bounds of an array, it returns some default value (0 for numbers, an empty string for strings, etc.), except for the case with a non-constant array and a constant index of 0 (in this case there will be an error `Array indices are 1-based`).

 ## has(arr, elem)